-The Ethics, Society & Law (ES&L) Program engages students across disciplines and teaches them how to ask questions, think critically, conduct wide-ranging research and take meaningful action.
-The humanities, social sciences and natural sciences all provide useful lenses for thinking about the world.
-Students are required to cover core areas in each stream, but can select their own areas of focus from many optional courses.
+The major program in Ethics, Society & Law (ES&L) — we say “E, S AND L” — engages students across disciplines to ask questions, think critically, conduct research and take meaningful action with respect to issues of justice and law.
+Students are required to cover core areas in each stream, but are also allowed to select their own areas of focus from many optional courses.

 ES&L is the only undergraduate program in Canada that integrates the three fields that give the program its name.
 Trinity College has been sponsoring the ES&L program on behalf of the Faculty of Arts & Science since 1988.

 ES&L is open to all students in the Faculty of Arts & Science on the St. George campus, regardless of college affiliation.
 For first-year students, Trinity College offers the Ethics, Society & Law stream in the Margaret MacMillan Trinity One Program.

 ES&L prepares students for further studies or careers in such fields as law, public policy, philosophy, political science, public health, social work and criminology.
 The program provides a wide array of opportunities to learn about, discuss and engage with fundamental, leading and controversial issues of social and political reality.

 Original published in Mindful Journal of Ethics 2018-2019

 Nicholas Slawnych is a third-year student studying Ethics, Society, and Law, Philosophy, and Russian Language at the University of Toronto.
 He is especially interested in ethical representation in the literature of Gogol, Dostoevsky, and Melville.